Installation¶

 source spack/share/spack/setup-env.sh

-spack install votca-csg
+spack install votca

 Development version¶